-Access to Fall 2014 courses on Blackboard begins Tuesday, September 2.
+Access to Fall 2015 courses on Blackboard starts Monday, August 31.

 Atlantic Cape is dedicated to providing superior academic programs to a diverse community of students.
 The online education program is designed to make a college education more accessible to those who cannot earn their degree in the traditional method because of work schedules or other responsibilities.

 Successful online students are independent learners who can manage time effectively.
 In online courses, you'll use a computer connected to the Internet to conduct most of your coursework.
 Through e-mail, discussion boards and online lectures, you and your professors and fellow students gather together for learning that is truly "anyplace, anytime."